-Several projects and reviews are being undertaken within the command, some of the more developed projects are noted below;
+Several projects and reviews are being undertaken within the command, some of the more developed projects are noted below.

 - 5.4.1 A project has been set up to consider the impact coming from the International Organisation for Standardisation (ISO) accreditation.
 The Forensic Service Regulator (FSR) has set a Code of Practice by which the organisation must comply.
 This code is aimed at all services that provide forensic science services to the Criminal Justice system.

-- 5.4.2 Following a local review of ISO accreditation for the Forensic Collision Investigations Unit, progressed to a national solution with a lead force and a regional management arrangement due to the complexities of the accreditation.
-Local teams have been established ahead of any planned FSR review by October 2022.
-The joint Forensic Collision Investigations Unit commenced on 1st April 2020 to support the achievement of accreditation. - 5.4.3 To comply with ISO accreditation for Fire Investigations, a scoping project is in progress to understand requirements and costs, consulting with both Suffolk and Norfolk Fire and Rescue Services.
-A full business case is expected to be presented May 2021. - 5.4.4 A review of the joint Automatic Number Plate Recognition (ANPR) Hub has now concluded to ensure we maximise the use of new national technology afforded to us by the National ANPR Service (NAS) and will go-live May 2021.
+- 5.4.2 To comply with ISO accreditation for Fire Investigations, a business case has been presented to consider the costs and options available following consultation with both Suffolk and Norfolk Fire and Rescue Services.
+A blended approach of increasing internal capability with support from an external provider is the preferred solution to be progressed. - 5.4.3 A review of the joint Automatic Number Plate Recognition (ANPR) Hub has culminated in go-live May 21 of the revised service to ensure we maximise the use of new national technology afforded to us by the National ANPR Service (NAS) and will now be monitored for benefits with a post implementation review.
 The review has been a key enabler in embedding Operation Sentinel within Suffolk.
-Operation Sentinel protects Suffolk's road networks. - 5.4.5 There are also a number of other reviews ongoing within the Command that consider shift patterns / designs, internal processes and command structures to ensure the most efficient and effective use of resources is in place, maximising technology solutions and providing support to local policing functions.
+Operation Sentinel protects Suffolk's road networks. - 5.4.4 There are also a number of other reviews ongoing within the Command that consider shift patterns / designs, internal processes and command structures to ensure the most efficient and effective use of resources is in place, maximising technology solutions and providing support to local policing functions.